aprakas2/spanqit/README.md

     .offset(10);
 ```

-Spanqit is based on [this](http://www.w3.org/TR/2013/REC-sparql11-query-20130321/) version SPARQL 1.1 Spec.
+Spanqit is based on [this version](http://www.w3.org/TR/2013/REC-sparql11-query-20130321/) of the SPARQL 1.1 Spec.
 Almost all features of SPARQL 1.1 are supported, excluding some current known limitations.
 >**Note:** This document assumes the user is familiar with the SPARQL query language.
 Please refer to the above specification if not.

 ***